-Neither the active moiety of bisacodyl (BHPM or bis-(p-hydroxyphenyl)- pyridyl-2-methane) nor its glucuronides are excreted into the milk of healthy lactating females.
+Clinical data show that neither the active moiety of bisacodyl (BHPM or bis-(p-hydroxyphenyl)-pyridyl-2-methane) nor its glucuronides are excreted into the milk of healthy lactating females.

-Nevertheless, as with all medicines, Bisacodyl Suppositories should not be taken in pregnancy, especially the first trimester, and during breast feeding unless the expected benefit is thought to outweigh any possible risk and only on medical advice.
+Nevertheless, as with all medicines, Bisacodyl should not be taken in pregnancy, especially the first trimester, and during breast feeding unless the expected benefit is thought to outweigh any possible risk and only on medical advice.